 The Romans planted vines here at the turn of the age.
 The Loire wines were already popular in England and Holland in the 11th century and were imported in large quantities.
-In the 12th century, the Cistercian at Savennières a vineyard, the famous location Coulée-de-Serrant, The French kings and many nobles built magnificent hunting lodges and castles on the banks of the Loire; in total there are over 400 castle complexes that stand along the Loire and its tributaries.
+In the 12th century, the Cistercian at Savennières a vineyard, the famous location Coulée-de-Serrant.
+The French kings and many aristocrats built magnificent hunting lodges and castles on the banks of the Loire; in total there are over 400 castle complexes that stand along the Loire and its tributaries.
 The most beautiful come from the Renaissance under King Francis I (1494-1547).
 This brought Leonardo da Vinci (1452-1519) to his court, who lived in the Château Clos Lucé (not far from Château Amboise) until his death.
-The canonized Joan of Arc (1412-1431) also met Chinon the first time with King Charles VII (1403-1461) to motivate him to fight England.
-UNESCO opened the "Val de Loire" (Loire Valley) in 2000 World Heritage appointed.
+The canonized Joan of Arc (1412-1431) also met Quinone the first time with King Charles VII (1403-1461) to motivate him to fight England.
+In 2000 UNESCO declared the "Val de Loire" (Loire Valley) World Heritage appointed.